-In early July, I had the pleasure of working with new customers Justin and Nicole who were buying a home in Hales Corners.
+In early July, we had the pleasure of working with new customers Justin and Nicole who were buying a home in Hales Corners.
 Like many others before him, Justin found his way to me by word of mouth.
-I took a call at home on a Saturday morning.
+We took a call at home on a Saturday morning.
 Justin was frustrated.
-Now, I knew he had been to other lenders, but it wasn’t until he wrote me a nearly four page testimonial that I learned he’d truly been through the “ringer.”
+Now, we knew he had been to other lenders, but it wasn’t until he wrote us a nearly four-page testimonial that I learned he’d truly been through the “ringer.”

 First, a bit of background.
 Justin is a full-time corporate pilot.
 Flies a really cool jet for some local executives traveling on business from the metro-Milwaukee area.
 But does anyone remember a little thing called the Great Recession?
 Corporate jets were one of the first things to go for many companies.
 As a result, Justin, like so many others who were “dislocated” from their jobs during that 2-3 year span, suffered financially.

 But four years had passed and Justin cleared up some debt while his work stabilized.
 After being hired permanently in his current position, and knowing that he had some help from family for a nice-sized down payment, he and his wife set out to buy a home, a place to call their own.

 He stopped at his own bank where he was handed some forms and a fax number.
 After two weeks, he finally had his response.
 Because of his past financial woes, they couldn’t help.